 Common milkwort is found in grasslands, heaths and dunes.
 It is a familiar sight in the landscape in Britain, Norway, Finland and other European countries.
 Polygala vulgaris is the plant’s scientific designation.
 The Greek polugalon means “to make much milk.”
 This describes the plant’s historic use as an aid to increase lactation in new mothers.
 There were many medicinal and religious uses for milkwort, some of which persist today.

-Milkwort wildflowers are small plants, only 4 to 10 inches in height.
+Milkwort wildflowers are small plants, only 4 to 10 inches (10 to 25 cm.) in height.
 It produces many long downy stems that spring from a basal rosette.
 Flowers are generally deep to light blue but may also be white, purple and pink.
 Flowers have tiny petals flanked by a pair of flattened sepals that resemble petals.
 The overall bloom resembles a pea flower with its fused keel and tubular upper petals but is not related to the family.

 The slender lance-shaped leaves are alternate along the stem and disappear from the lower plant during bloom time.
 Common milkwort is listed as endangered in Finland due to habitat loss.
 In its native regions, Milkwort is found in meadows, pastures, banks, and hummocks.